Domain sweep

 After the domain sweep, before bulk WHOIS

-Keep one idea per line when editing prefixes or custom dictionaries so the sweep remains easy to audit.
+Keep one idea per line in a direct domain sweep or custom dictionary so the output remains easy to audit.

 Start with a narrow domain sweep dictionary, then add broader dictionaries only when the first pass feels too small.